n4ru/1vyrain/README.md

 Don't worry, if your download screws up or the filesize was wrong, the flashing will simply fail.
 You won't brick.

+# License

+I retain all rights to the code found in this repo, and no one may reproduce, distribute, or create derivative works from this repo without including this README.me in its entirety!

 ---

 # Credits